 The first stage of the Next Generation programs will be recruiting universities and industry partners with impact driven projects.
 Students can then apply for scholarships to take part in these projects.

-Projects will focus around a real-world challenge aligned with an Australian Government priority.
+Programs will focus around a real-world challenge aligned with an Australian Government priority.
 The Australian Government has identified four priority areas for strategic focus to position Australia as a leading digital economy and society by 2030 [pdf · 9.2mb].

 - Digital SMEs – lifting digital capability and adoption across the economy to support new ways to work and do business.
 This will increase profitability and save businesses time.